SSlam1234/StatSlamGameData/README.md

 # StatSlamGameData
-Historical and ongoing data of the NHL, NBA, WNBA, NFL, and MLB (Preseason game omitted)
+Historical and ongoing data of the NHL, NBA, WNBA, NFL, and MLB (Preseason games omitted)